Nikola Tesla: Wardenclyffe

 Tesla's Wardenclyffe plant on Long Island in 1904.
 From this facility, Tesla hoped to demonstrate wireless transmission of electrical energy across the Atlantic.

 Tesla made the rounds in New York trying to find investors for what he thought would be a viable system of wireless transmission, wining and dining them at the Waldorf-Astoria's Palm Garden (the hotel where he was living at the time), The Players Club, and Delmonico's.
 In March 1901, he obtained $150,000 ($ in today's dollars) from J. P. Morgan in return for a 51% share of any generated wireless patents, and began planning the Wardenclyffe Tower facility to be built in Shoreham, New York, 100 mi east of the city on the North Shore of Long Island.

 By July 1901, Tesla had expanded his plans to build a more powerful transmitter to leap ahead of Marconi's radio-based system, which Tesla thought was a copy of his own.
 In December 1901, Marconi transmitted the letter S from England to Newfoundland, defeating Tesla in the race to be first to complete such a transmission.
 In June 1902, Tesla moved his lab operations from Houston Street to Wardenclyffe.

 Investors on Wall Street put money into Marconi's system, and some in the press began turning against Tesla's project, claiming it was a hoax.
-The project came to a halt in 1905, perhaps contributing to what biographer Marc J. Seifer suspects was a nervous breakdown on Tesla's part in 1906.
+The project came to a halt in 1905.
 Tesla mortgaged the Wardenclyffe property to cover his debts at the Waldorf-Astoria, which eventually amounted to $20,000 ($ in today's dollars).

 Later years

 After Wardenclyffe closed, Tesla continued to write to Morgan; after "the great man" died, Tesla wrote to Morgan's son Jack, trying to get further funding for the project.
 In 1906, Tesla opened offices at 165 Broadway in Manhattan, trying to raise further funds by developing and marketing his patents.
 He went on to have offices at the Metropolitan Life Tower from 1910 to 1914; rented for a few months at the Woolworth Building, moving out because he could not afford the rent; and then to office space at 8 West 40th Street from 1915 to 1925.
 After moving to 8 West 40th Street, he was effectively bankrupt.
-Most of his patents had run out and he was having trouble with the new inventions he was trying to develop.
+Most of his patents had expired and he was having trouble with the new inventions he was trying to develop.